Hot Seat

 Click Here

-by Fareed Saleh, Children’s National with Maybelle Kou, Inova Children’s Hospital The Case 15 yo F p/w combativeness and altered mental status.
-Per mother, pt was playing field hockey outside on freshly mowed field for 3+ hours this AM.
-Given that it was a hot day she consumed copious amounts of water and Gatorade.
-She […]
+by Fareed Saleh, Children’s National with Maybelle Kou, Inova Children’s Hospital The Case 15 yo F p/w combativeness and altered mental status after playing field hockey outside on a hot day where she consumed copious amounts of water and Gatorade.
+This case offers a great review of how to approach a patient with AMS and how to […]